Skip to content

 vim boolean false Vi keybindings in the prompt

-auto_compact boolean true Auto-summarize when context usage crosses compact_threshold (forced on in headless)
+auto_compact boolean true Auto-summarize when active request context usage crosses compact_threshold (forced on in headless)

-compact_threshold number 0.80 Fraction of the context window at which auto-compact fires (0 < x ≤ 1)
+compact_threshold number 0.80 Fraction of the active context window at which auto-compact fires before oversized requests (0 < x ≤ 1)

 show_tps boolean true Tokens/sec in status bar